 Happy New Year: “May we all come through safe and with honour”

 Somewhere east of Ottawa, a special train bore the Prime Minister of Great Britain toward Washington.
 He had been in Canada to address Parliament.
-His most memorable lines came as he spoke of the French in 1940:
+His most memorable lines in that speech came as he spoke of the French in 1940:

 When I warned them that Britain would fight on alone, whatever they did, their generals told their prime minister and his divided cabinet, “In three weeks England will have her neck wrung like a chicken.”
 Some chicken! … Some neck.

-No one not alive and sentient then can understand the magnitude of the task the Great Democracies faced as the New Year of 1942 began.
+Few besides those alive and sentient at that time can understand the magnitude of the task as the New Year began.
 Hitler held Europe from the Channel almost to Moscow.
 Nazi U-boats prowled the Atlantic, strangling British shipping; Rommel’s Afrika Korps was advancing toward Suez.
 Stalin’s Red Army was desperately hanging on.
 America had received a heavy blow at Pearl Harbor.
-Japan ran amok in southeast Asia and the Pacific.
+Japan ran amok in China, British and Dutch East Asia and the Pacific.

-Churchill saw in all this only an opportunity.
+Churchill saw only opportunity.
 “I was lucky in the timing of these speeches in Washington and Ottawa,” he wrote….

 It didn’t matter.
-Churchill would make his fighting speeches everywhere, to audiences large and small, to listeners grand and ordinary, time and again, until the end.
+Churchill would make fighting speeches everywhere, to audiences large and small, to listeners grand and ordinary, time and again, until the end.
 One of his later bodyguards was flying Hurricanes in 1942.
 He said to me: “After one of those speeches, it didn’t matter that we were outnumbered and outgunned.
-We wanted them to come.”
+We wanted the Germans to come.”

 Here’s to the New Year

 The train rushed on as the last minutes of 1941 ticked away.
 Soon it was steaming southward on New York Central’s broad tracks along the Hudson.
 Appropriately close to Roosevelt’s home at Hyde Park, the Prime Minister called staff and reporters to the dining car.
-He wanted in a few words to “cast some forward light upon the dark, inscrutable mysteries of the future.”
+He wished, in a few words, to “cast some forward light upon the dark, inscrutable mysteries of the future.”

-Of course he would voice confidence in the certainty of victory.
-He would not minimize the challenges, or forecast when deliverance might come.
+Of course he voiced confidence in the certainty of victory.
+He did not minimize the challenges, nor forecast when deliverance might come.
 That would depend “on our exertions, upon our achievements, and on the hazardous and uncertain course of the war.”

 We can make our lives sublime,